-Royal FloraHolland starts research into feasibility of new logistics centres02 July 2020
+Royal FloraHolland starts research into feasibility of new logistics centres

 In line with its strategy, Royal FloraHolland is also working on its own real estate strategy.
 The introduction and roll-out of Floriday, One Clock and new logistics concepts not only result in a different use of space, but also in a substantial reduction in the amount of space required.
 Free space is available for this purpose in both Aalsmeer and Naaldwijk.
 Royal FloraHolland is carrying out research into the feasibility of new construction, in combination with the reallocation of the land that becomes available.
 In addition, possibilities for rebuilding existing real estate are included in the study.